-You can request a variation value using the getVariation: method with the experiment name (same as the one displayed in your dashboard) :
+You can request a variation value using the getVariation: method with the experiment name (same as the one displayed in your dashboard).
+You have also to set a default value in case of no connection to the server.
+"Buy it now" is the default value in the following code snippet.

 '''

-[ABTest getVariation:@"Experiment1" data:^(NSString value) {
+[ABTest getVariation:@"Experiment1" defaultValue:@"Buy it now" data:^(NSString value){

-purchaseButton.title = value;
+[purchaseButton setTitle:value forState:UIControlStateNormal];

 }];

 '''